ThePackPater/Liri_Node_App_ASP/README.md

  * Directions for using the LIRI Interface:

-    *enter the command line in the Liri_Node_App_ASP folder console.
+    *enter the console command line in the Liri_Node_App_ASP folder.

-    *type NODE app.js (PRESS ENTER).
+    *type "node app.js" (PRESS ENTER).

-    *Select "Movie" "Band" or "Song" when highlighted (PRESS ENTER).
+    *Select "MovieThis" "ConcertThisBand" or "SpotifyThisSong" (W/ up/down arrow keys) when highlighted (PRESS ENTER).

-    *Name the item to be researched.
+    *Type the name of the selection to be researched.
+(Movie name, Band name, or Song name)

+      *if you do not name the selection (PRESS ENTER) your selection will be made for you.

+      *if you choose the option DoWhatItSays you will be given a new favorite song!

     LIRI will return:

-      *today's date

       *Selection Title and Pertinent Info about Selection

- * Screenshots (or a GIF/Video) of the typical user flow of the application using Spotify, Bands in Town, and OMDB APIs.
+ *(Video) of the typical user flow of the application using Spotify, Bands in Town, and OMDB APIs.

+ crtl + click to follow link: https://drive.google.com/file/d/103EWj-bKT2foTpZ617tK8eguGHQubgRK/view